Find Duplicate Songs by Title, Artist, Album, and Genre

 The Problem with Duplicate Songs

 Duplicate songs can arise from various sources: importing the same album multiple times, different versions of a song, or inconsistent tagging.
 They take up unnecessary storage, complicate syncing across devices, and make playlist management challenging.
-Even minor differences in filenames or tags can prevent basic detection methods from identifying them.
+Even minor differences in filenames, tags, or genre labels can prevent basic detection methods from identifying them.

 Utilities like File Sizes and Folder Size can help visualize folder contents and highlight storage-heavy areas.
 For more advanced library mapping, MindGems Disk Space Analyzer and Folder Sizes Explorer allow detailed drive analysis to locate duplicates and optimize storage efficiently.